 While manufacturing remains a leading industry in Maine, the state is leading the nation in the local food movement.
 The market for locally-sourced food has grown four times faster than industrial agriculture in the past decade, and the state's app developers are helping this innovative movement reach its full potential.
+State of the App Economy

-Headquartered in Portland, Forager is an online business-to-business platform that streamlines the local food sourcing process for wholesale buyers and small farmers.
+11.6% (16.7% of rural population lacks access) Population without broadband access Headquartered in Portland, Forager is an online business-to-business platform that streamlines the local food sourcing process for wholesale buyers and small farmers.
 By digitizing the sourcing process -- ordering, receiving, invoicing, and payments -- Forager makes it easy to buy local food.
 Today, Forager is working with dozens of buyers and more than 100 local suppliers offering produce, dairy, meat, and specialty groceries.